axibase/atsd/integration/statsd/statsd-backend.md

 # StatsD Backend

-ATSD back-end for StatsD enables you to forward metrics collected by StatsD daemon into the Axibase Time Series Database for retention, analytics, visualization, and alerting.
+ATSD back-end for StatsD enables you to forward metrics collected by StatsD daemon into ATSD for retention, analytics, visualization, and alerting.

 [Learn more about StatsD](README.md).